Maxim Lapierre: St. Louis Blues (2013–2015)

 After the completion of his contract with Vancouver, Lapierre agreed to a two-year, $2.2 million contract with the St. Louis Blues.
-On October 15, 2013 against the San Jose Sharks, Lapierre checked Dan Boyle into the boards, hospitalizing him and causing a fight between the two teams; Lapierre was ejected from the game.
+On October 15, 2013, against the San Jose Sharks, Lapierre checked Dan Boyle into the boards, hospitalizing him and causing a fight between the two teams; Lapierre was ejected from the game.
 He was subsequently suspended, and a disciplinary hearing was held.
 Lapierre was suspended for five games by NHL director of player safety Brendan Shanahan on October 18, 2013.

 Pittsburgh Penguins (2015)

 On January 27, 2015, Lapierre was traded from the Blues to the Pittsburgh Penguins in exchange for Marcel Goc.
 As the Penguins narrowly qualified for the 2015 playoffs as the eighth seed in the East, Lapierre played a key role during the opening round matchup against the Presidents' Trophy-winning New York Rangers by getting under the skin of the Rangers by drawing penalties, instigating fights, taunting and most notably doing play-by-play towards the Rangers' bench.
 He also played an important role on the face-off dot and on the penalty kill, frustrating Rangers head coach and his former head coach in Vancouver, Alain Vigneault.
-He Rangers would eventually win the series in five games.
+The Rangers would eventually win the series in five games.